 Thorpe St Andrew School has numerous strengths which combine to make it a successful school.
-Divided over two sites, the pastoral structure is headed by the Principal who oversees the whole school and is supported by a Vice Principal located on each site.
-Backing the senior management are six Assistant Principals, each with a specific pastoral duty.
+Divided over two sites, the pastoral structure is headed by the Principal who oversees the whole school and is supported by a Deputy Principals located on each site.
+Backing the senior management are four Assistant Principals, each with a specific pastoral duty.

-Each student stays with the same Form Tutor and Head of House, save exceptional circumstances, throughout their time at Thorpe St Andrew School, allowing a good relationship to flourish.
+Each student stays with the same Form Tutor and Head of House, throughout their time at Thorpe St Andrew School and Sixth Form, allowing a good relationship to flourish.
 Furthermore, information is always available from Form Tutors or Heads of House regarding progress, grades, attitude, attendance, behaviour and rewards.

 However, Houses are not isolated groups within the school.
 Inter-house competitions occur regularly in a variety of areas.
 Lessons are not conducted within form groups allowing social networking outside of the House and Form.
 Similarly, year group meetings are still convened when necessary, for example assemblies for Year 11 in order to discuss work experience or Sixth Form options and welcoming assemblies for Year 7 intake.